microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 2. Provision Azure resources needed for Azure Devops pipeline

-    * Create a Cobalt admin service-principal/service-endpoint for Cobalt deployments
+    * Create a registered Azure AD (AAD) app for Cobalt deployments
         * Sign-in to your organization's Azure account. (https://portal.azure.com)
         * Filter for Azure Active Directory and navigate to it's menu
         * Select App registrations from the menu blade